Ｌｏｎｅ ｗａｙ ｕｐ Riding up west through Africa

 After I had only reached the answering machine for about 20 times, the clerk finally answered the phone and informed me that my passport which was still valid for 8 years and had 10 free pages was to old.

 Of course my passport did not look brand new anymore, since many stupid police man with their greasy fingers have had it in their hands but it was still valid so they had to accept it.

 Now my application letter was not filled out in capital letters so they wanted it to be filled out and faxed again.
 The next day they told me they did not receved my fax.

-At the end after 6 weeks of waiting and phoning every day I pulled my passport back because my flight was leaving soon.
+At the end after 6 weeks of waiting and phoning every day I pulled my passport back.
 They have not kept their promise to issue the visa within 2 weeks like it was written on their website and they also did not keep a lot of other things they have promised me.
 The only thing they kept was my money!
 It's unbelievable how deceitful the Angolan officials were.

 To apply for the Angolan visa in South Africa again, I got an invitation letter.

 In Cape Town I had to wait three weeks for the stupid Angolan visa.
-When I was almost desperate and spent 8 hours with my agent on the embassy, I finally got the the fucking visa for € 166 all together.
+It was a nightmare.
+I even engaged a visa agency and bought a invitation letter but it did not help.
+When I was almost desperate and spent 8 hours at the embassy, I finally got the the f***ing stamp for € 166 all together.

-The next day I set off towards the Namibian desert.
-I had to rush to reach the Democratic Republic of the Congo and the Congo Republic, before their three months visa would expire again (out of expiring date 1 make 19).
+The next day I set off towards the Namibian Kalahari desert.
+I had to rush to reach the Democratic Republic of the Congo and the Congo Republic, before their three months visa would expire again (out of expiring date 1 I made 19).